Ares-Developers/Ares-docs/new/superweapons/types/hunterseeker.rst

 The Hunter Seeker super weapon known from :game:`Tiberian Sun` has been restored and expanded.
-The Hunter Seeker is a :type:`VehicleType` that is launched from a building and then flys into an enemy object, detonating on impact.
+The Hunter Seeker is a :type:`VehicleType` that is launched from a building and then steers into an enemy object, detonating on impact.

 Default values for general tags: